DhaliwalX/jast/ReadMe.md

 There may be bugs, memory leaks etc. So beware before using it.

 ### Grammar
 jast uses Recursive Descent parser to parse JavaScript.
-It can parse ECMA-262 5.1 grammar.
+It can parse a subset ECMA-262 5.1 grammar.

 ### Requirements
  + CMake